Cape Breton Step Dance Classes

 Highland Dance Classes

 Highland Dance is an athletic dance form fusing the rhythmic attack of dynamic footwork with the strength of balletic line.
 My classes offer a unique approach to the artistry and history of this demanding dance form.
-Fall 2017 Highland classes will also run starting Saturdays from September 23 through November 4 at the Canadian American Club from 2:00 pm to 3:00 pm.
+Winter 2018 Highland classes will also run starting Saturdays from January 27 through March 10 at the Canadian American Club from 2:00 pm to 3:00 pm.
 Cost is $15/class.
-Appropriate leg wear would be leggings, tights, or shorts and knee socks, and appropriate footwear would be soft-soled dance slippers or gillies.
+Appropriate leg wear would be leggings, tights, or shorts and knee socks, and appropriate footwear would be soft-soled dance slippers or Highland dancing pumps.

 For more information, please contact 617-901-7649 or outrageoussocks [at] gmail.com.